Melis-Pablo/inception/inception.md

 ## 4. Mandatory Part
 ---

 This project involves setting up a small infrastructure composed of different services under specific rules.
 The whole project has to be done in a virtual machine.
-You must use docker compose.
+You must use Docker Compose.

 Each Docker image must have the same name as its corresponding service.
 Each service has to run in a dedicated container.